 Bryant Myers joined the faculty of Fuller as professor of transformational development in 2006.
-A lifelong activist dedicated to Christian relief and development work around the world, Myers brings over 30 years’ experience with World Vision International to the Fuller community.
+A lifelong activist dedicated to Christian relief and development work around the world, Myers brings over 30 years’ experience with World Vision International (WVI) to the Fuller community.
 He served primarily in senior management roles for WVI, most recently as vice president for development and food resources.

 A published author on poverty and transformational development, humanitarian aid, and world mission, Myers’s most recent works include Health, Healing, and Shalom: Frontiers and Challenges for Christian Healthcare Missions (coedited), Walking with the Poor: Principles and Practice of Transformational Development, Working with the Poor: Insights and Learnings from Development Practitioners, and Exploring World Mission: Context and Challenges.
-He has also published numerous articles, and held speaking engagements in multiple locations around the world.
+He has also published numerous journal articles, and held speaking engagements in multiple locations around the world.

 - MD525: Poverty and Development